-According to the NHS, the most common symptoms are high temperature (fever), a new and continuous dry cough, and/or loss or change to the sense of smell or taste.
+The most common symptoms of Covid-19 are high temperature (fever), a new and continuous dry cough, and/or loss or change to the sense of smell or taste.
 Most people will only suffer mild symptoms.
 However, others will be very ill and recovery can be slow and difficult.
 Mortality is high, particularly in those most at risk such as the elderly, those with weakened immune systems, and those with underlying medical conditions such as diabetes, cancer, kidney and lung disease.
 Symptoms can appear in as few as two days after infection or as long as 14 days.
 Some people infected with Covid-19 can be “asymptomatic” but still spread the virus.

 Covid-19 is a respiratory infection.
 The virus spreads through droplets in the breath and when coughing.
 It can also survive for up to 72 hours on contaminated surfaces.
 People can protect themselves and others by covering their mouth and nose when coughing or sneezing and by frequently washing their hands with soap and water for at least 20 seconds during the day.
 They should use hand sanitiser gel if soap and water are not available.
 Frequently touched surfaces should be cleaned regularly and people should not touch their faces with an unwashed hand.

-The latest Government requirements can be found in Stay at home: guidance for households with possible or confirmed coronavirus (COVID-19) infection.
+The latest Government requirements for self-isolation can be found in Stay at Home: Guidance for Households with Possible or Confirmed Coronavirus (Covid-19) Infection.
 The measures are supported by widespread testing and by an NHS Track and Trace system which seeks to identify those who have been in contact with infected individuals.

 Employers should remember that they have a duty of care towards their employees and should take reasonable steps to protect the health and safety of their workforce, preventing them from exposing themselves to unnecessary risk.
 In this case, that may include not putting them in a position, for example, travel to a certain area, in which they could become infected by the virus itself.